joshuacreveling/Module_21_Challenge_Assignment/README.md

 * Create the KaseiCoin token contract.
 * Create the KaseiCoin crowdsale contract.
 * Create the KaseiCoin deployer contract.
-* Perform a real-world, pre-production test of your crowdsale.
-In order to do so, you will deploy the crowdsale to a local blockchain by using Remix, MetaMask, and Ganache.
+* Perform a real-world, pre-production test of the crowdsale by deploying the crowdsale to a local blockchain using Remix, MetaMask, and Ganache.
 * Demonstrate the deployed contract in action.
 (This demonstration is shown in the folloing README section, Evaluation Evidence.)

 ---